Are you afraid to fail, succeed or both?

-Learning how to make mistakes and fail with humility, without beating ourselves up, is one of the most courageous and self-loving choices we can make in life.
-And life can be much better if we stop constantly listening to our inner critic and being so hard on ourselves and others.
-Life has enough challenges already, without us having to make it any harder… In short: It would behoove us to just lighten the “freak” up a little.
+FINAL THOUGHT: Life can be much better if we stop constantly listening to our inner critic and being so hard on ourselves and others.
+Life already has enough challenges without us having to make it any harder… In short: It would behoove us to just lighten the “freak” up a little.

 The Failure Institute - Videos

 Mel Robbins: 5 Second Rule

 How to Stop Screwing Yourself Over - Mel Robbins

 SWIHA Lean Into Your Success Facebook group - March 8, 2023 Live Talk hosted by Becca Briley, with Gisele Marasca-Vargas

 ...Or How to Become One